Switch Preview

 Layout

-Generally, switches should be used with a label, which can appear either on top of, or on either side of the control.
-If a switch is used without a label, it must appear in a context that is obvious, like in a table where the switch would be associated with column header.
+Use switches with labels in most cases.
+Labels can appear on top of or on either side of the switch.
+If you use a switch without a label, it must appear in a context that’s obvious.
+For example, in a data grid where the switch is represented by the column header.

 Keep switch labels close enough for intuitive associations